THE COMPANY AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-Live Nation was incorporated in Delaware on August 2, 2005 in preparation for the contribution and transfer by Clear Channel of substantially all of its entertainment assets and liabilities to the Company.
-The Company completed the Separation on December 21, 2005 and became a publicly traded company on the New York Stock Exchange trading under the symbol “LYV.”
-Prior to the Separation, Live Nation was a wholly-owned subsidiary of Clear Channel.
+Live Nation was incorporated in Delaware on August 2, 2005 in preparation for the contribution and transfer by Clear Channel Communications, Inc. of substantially all of its entertainment assets and liabilities to us.
+We completed this separation on December 21, 2005 and became a publicly traded company on the New York Stock Exchange trading under the symbol “LYV.”

-On January 25, 2010, the Company merged with Ticketmaster.
-Effective on the date of the Merger, Ticketmaster became a wholly-owned subsidiary of Live Nation and Live Nation, Inc. changed its name to Live Nation Entertainment, Inc.
+On January 25, 2010, we merged with Ticketmaster Entertainment LLC and it became a wholly-owned subsidiary of Live Nation.
+Effective with the merger, Live Nation, Inc. changed its name to Live Nation Entertainment, Inc.

 Basis of Presentation and Principles of Consolidation

-The Company consolidates entities in which the Company owns more than 50% of the voting common stock and controls operations and also VIEs for which the Company is the primary beneficiary.
-Investments in nonconsolidated affiliates in which the Company owns more than 20% of the voting common stock or otherwise exercises significant influence over operating and financial policies but not control of the nonconsolidated affiliate are accounted for using the equity method of accounting.
-Investments in nonconsolidated affiliates in which the Company owns less than 20% of the voting common stock are accounted for using the cost method of accounting.
-Intercompany accounts among the consolidated businesses have been eliminated in consolidation.
-Net income (loss) attributable to noncontrolling interests is reflected in the statements of operations for consolidated affiliates.
+Typically, we consolidate entities in which we own more than 50% of the voting common stock and control operations and also VIEs for which we are the primary beneficiary.
+Investments in nonconsolidated affiliates in which we own more than 20% of the voting common stock or otherwise exercise significant influence over operating and financial policies but not control of the nonconsolidated affiliate are accounted for using the equity method of accounting.
+Investments in nonconsolidated affiliates in which we own less than 20% of the voting common stock and do not exercise significant influence over operating and financial policies are accounted for at fair value unless the investment does not have a readily determinable fair value in which case the investment is accounted for at cost less any impairment.

-All cash flow activity reflected on the consolidated statements of cash flows for the Company is presented net of any non-cash transactions so the amounts reflected may be different than amounts shown in other places in the Company’s financial statements that are based on accrual accounting and therefore include non-cash amounts.
-For example, the purchases of property, plant and equipment reflected on the consolidated statements of cash flows reflects the amount of cash paid during the year for these purchases and does not include the impact of the changes in accrued expenses related to capital expenditures during the year.
+All of our cash flow activity reflected on the consolidated statements of cash flows is presented net of any non-cash transactions so the amounts reflected may be different than amounts shown in other places in our consolidated financial statements that are based on accrual accounting and therefore include non-cash amounts.
+For example, purchases of property, plant and equipment reflected on the consolidated statements of cash flows reflect the amount of cash paid during the year for these purchases and does not include the impact of the changes in accrued expenses related to capital expenditures during the year.

 Variable Interest Entities

-In the normal course of business, the Company enters into joint ventures or makes investments in companies that will allow it to expand its core business and enter new markets.
-In certain instances, such ventures or investments may be considered a VIE because the equity at risk is insufficient to permit it to carry on its activities without additional financial support from the Company.
-In determining whether the Company is the primary beneficiary of a VIE, it assesses whether it has the power to direct activities that most significantly impact the economic performance of the entity and has the obligation to absorb losses or the right to receive benefits from the entity that could potentially be significant to the VIE.
-The activities the Company believes most significantly impact the economic performance of its VIEs include the unilateral ability to approve the annual budget, the unilateral ability to terminate key management and the unilateral ability to approve entering into agreements with artists, among others.
-The Company has certain rights and obligations related to its involvement in the VIEs, including the requirement to provide operational cash flow funding.
-As of December 31, 2013 and 2012, excluding intercompany balances and allocated goodwill and intangible assets, there were $109.1 million and $72.4 million of assets and $53.6 million and $34.0 million of liabilities, respectively, related to VIEs included in the Company’s Consolidated Balance Sheets.
-None of the Company’s VIEs are significant on an individual basis.
+In the normal course of business, we enter into joint ventures or make investments in companies that will allow us to expand our core business and enter new markets.
+In certain instances, such ventures or investments may be considered a VIE because the equity at risk is insufficient to permit it to carry on its activities without additional financial support from its equity owners.
+In determining whether we are the primary beneficiary of a VIE, we assess whether we have the power to direct activities that most significantly impact the economic performance of the entity and have the obligation to absorb losses or the right to receive benefits from the entity that could potentially be significant to the VIE.
+The activities we believe most significantly impact the economic performance of our VIEs include the unilateral ability to approve the annual budget, to terminate key management and to approve entering into agreements with artists, among others.
+We have certain rights and obligations related to our involvement in the VIEs, including the requirement to provide operational cash flow funding.
+As of December 31, 2020 and 2019, excluding intercompany balances and allocated goodwill and intangible assets, there were approximately $302 million and $410 million of assets and $270 million and $260 million of liabilities, respectively, related to VIEs included in our balance sheets.
+None of our VIEs are significant on an individual basis.

-Included in the December 31, 2013 and 2012 cash and cash equivalents balance is $538.4 million and $441.6 million, respectively, of cash received that includes the face value of tickets sold on behalf of clients and the clients’ share of convenience and order processing charges (“client cash”).
-The Company generally does not utilize client cash for its own financing or investing activities as the amounts are payable to clients and these amounts due are included in accounts payable, client accounts.
+Included in the December 31, 2020 and 2019 cash and cash equivalents balance is $673.5 million and $837.7 million, respectively, of cash received that includes the face value of tickets sold on behalf of our ticketing clients and their share of service charges (“client cash”), which amounts are to be remitted to these clients.
+We generally do not utilize client cash for our own financing or investing activities as the amounts are payable to our clients on a regular basis.
+These amounts due to our clients are included in accounts payable, client accounts.

 Allowance for Doubtful Accounts

-The Company believes that the credit risk with respect to trade receivables is limited due to the large number and the geographic diversification of its customers.
+We believe that the credit risk with respect to trade receivables is limited due to the large number and the geographic diversification of our customers.

-The majority of the Company’s prepaid expenses relate to event expenses including show advances and deposits and other costs directly related to future concert events.
-For advances that are expected to be recouped over a period of more than 12 months, the long-term portion of the advance is classified as other long-term assets.
+The majority of our prepaid expenses relate to event expenses including show advances and deposits and other costs directly related to future concert events.
+For advances that are expected to be recouped over a period of more than twelve months, the long-term portion of the advance is classified as long-term advances.
 These prepaid costs are charged to operations upon completion of the related events.

-Ticketing contract advances, which can be either recoupable or non-recoupable, represent amounts paid in advance to the Company’s clients pursuant to ticketing agreements and are reflected in prepaid expenses or in other long-term assets if the amount is expected to be recouped or recognized over a period of more than 12 months.
-Recoupable ticketing contract advances are generally recoupable against future royalties earned by the clients, based on the contract terms, over the life of the contract.
-Non-recoupable ticketing contract advances, excluding those amounts paid to support clients’ advertising costs, are fixed additional incentives occasionally paid by the Company to secure exclusive rights with certain clients and are normally amortized over the life of the contract on a straight-line basis.
-Amortization of these non-recoupable ticketing contract advances is included in depreciation and amortization in the statements of operations.
-For the years ended December 31, 2013, 2012 and 2011, the Company amortized $73.6 million, $48.1 million and $38.6 million, respectively, related to non-recoupable ticketing contract advances.
+Ticketing contract advances, which can be either recoupable or non-recoupable, represent amounts paid in advance to our clients pursuant to ticketing agreements and are reflected in prepaid expenses or in long-term advances if the amount is expected to be recouped or recognized over a period of more than twelve months.
+Recoupable ticketing contract advances are generally recoupable against future royalties earned by our clients, based on the contract terms, over the life of the contract.
+Non-recoupable ticketing contract advances, excluding those amounts paid to support clients’ advertising costs, are fixed additional incentives occasionally paid by us to secure the contract with certain clients and are typically amortized over the life of the contract on a straight-line basis.

-The Company accounts for its business combinations under the acquisition method of accounting.
+We account for our business combinations under the acquisition method of accounting.
 Identifiable assets acquired, liabilities assumed and any noncontrolling interest in the acquiree are recognized and measured as of the acquisition date at fair value.
 Additionally, any contingent consideration is recorded at fair value on the acquisition date and classified as a liability.
-Goodwill is recognized to the extent by which the aggregate of the acquisition-date fair value of the consideration transferred and any noncontrolling interests in the acquiree exceeds the recognized basis of the identifiable assets acquired, net of assumed liabilities.
+Goodwill is recognized to the extent by which the aggregate of the acquisition-date fair value of the consideration transferred and any noncontrolling interest in the acquiree exceeds the recognized basis of the identifiable assets acquired, net of assumed liabilities.
 Determining the fair value of assets acquired, liabilities assumed and noncontrolling interests requires management’s judgment and often involves the use of significant estimates and assumptions, including assumptions with respect to future cash flows, discount rates and asset lives among other items.

 Property, Plant and Equipment

-Property, plant and equipment are stated at cost or fair value at date of acquisition.
-Depreciation, which is recorded for both owned assets and assets under capital leases, is computed using the straight-line method over their estimated useful lives, which are as follows:
+Property, plant and equipment are stated at cost or fair value at the date of acquisition.
+Depreciation is computed using the straight-line method over their estimated useful lives, which are typically as follows:

 Buildings and improvements - 10 to 50 years